sjavage/sjavage/index.md

 **Red Hat ― Remote**

-*Senior Project Manager and Deliver Lead – Consulting Practice | 2019–2020*
+*Senior Project Manager and Delivery Lead – Consulting Practice | 2019–2020*

 Operated in a multi-faceted and all-encompassing technical project management role, handling day-to-day responsibilities, including customer engagement management while sourcing new talent, along with developing organization infrastructure and architecture.
 Work directly with valued corporate clientele in the consultation and delivery of high-quality support services.